guipmdev/dt-money/README.md

 ### ⚠️ Disclaimer

 The back-end of this application is built with JSON Server and does not have a deployment, as the focus is primarily on the front-end.
 To fully test the application, you'll need to clone the repository, run the `dev:server` script, and then open the website.

-## 🕹 Play

-Ready to dive in?
-Explore and use readme-ai in your web browser with Streamlit Community Cloud, no installation required!

-- Launch readme-ai on Streamlit

 ## ✨ Features